-By facilitating low-risk travel from friendly countries into America, the VWP drives U.S. economic growth, spurs job creation, and creates a more positive impression of America worldwide.
-In 2013, more than 19 million visitors to the United States (60 percent of all overseas visitors) – i.e., international visitors other than those from our next-door neighbors Canada and Mexico – arrived through the VWP.
-These visitors spent $79 billion, supported more than half a million American jobs.
+By facilitating low-risk travel from allied countries into America, the VWP also drives U.S. economic growth, spurs job creation, and creates a more positive impression of America worldwide.
+In 2014, more than 20.3 million travelers (60 percent of all overseas visitors) arrived to the U.S. through the VWP.
+While here, they generated $190 billion in economic output and supported nearly 1 million American jobs.

 U.S. TRAVEL POSITION

-Further expansion of the program will:
+Expansion of the program will: